crisokonkwo/RL-HW2-Regression-Classification/README.md

 python .\linear_classification.py
 ```

-You should see console output showing the number of samples, labels, and then training/testing progress for each digit pair.
+You should see console output showing the number of samples, labels, and then training/testing progress for each class pair.
 At the end of each pair, the script prints a test accuracy.

 ## Troubleshooting